Sgt. Joseph Henry O'Connell

 192nd Tank Battalion in November of 1940.

-to fulfill his military obligation.
+his military obligation.

 In the late summer of 1941, Joseph took part in